GrinonBarrett/Taksidos/Core Rules/Character Creation/Species/Magman.md

  • Cannot be affected by fire in any manner.
  • Cannot wear armor.
 They are treated as wearing brigandine.
  • They do not receive damage from being crushed (including crushing attacks), falling, or knockback- but instead become dazed and prone for a number of rounds equal to the attack(s) total.
  • Cold attacks against the magman have disadvantage and cause the magman to be prone for a number of rounds equal to the attack total.
 This is cumulative.
  • Critical hits of Cold and Crushing attacks leave the magman vulnerable until the end of the round, even if the magman would not be wounded by it.
  • Every round the magman spends at least half submerged in water reduces its run and climb speeds by 1 foot until it spend twice as much time dry.
 This is cumulative.
 Once the magman's last mode of movement is reduced to 0 this way, it loses the ability to move at all until the appropriate amount of time has been spent dry.
  • The magman may put off light like a torch.
 This feature is an action to activate or deactivate.
- • Any effect which would heal the lumivaki has a 1 in 3 chance not to.
+ • Any effect which would heal the magman has a 1 in 3 chance not to.
  • They do not swim in water, instead walking on the surface below.

 **Molten Guard**: The unusual surface of the magman’s form causes all successful unarmed attacks to the magman to burn that foe, inflicting a fire attack.